 Let’s start with where.
 Some candidates include:

 (1.)
 In non-human animals of intermediate sophistication.
 If we reject human exceptionalism, panpsychism, and saltation views, then we ought to predict that some non-human animals will be borderline conscious.
 Exactly which animals will depend on which theory of consciousness is true.
-If consciousness requires sophisticated self-representations, perhaps social mammals and birds, with good but subhuman theory-of-mind capacities might be borderline conscious.
+If consciousness requires sophisticated self-representations, social mammals and birds, with good but subhuman theory-of-mind capacities, might be borderline conscious.
 If consciousness requires flexible learning of the sort present in bees but (apparently) absent in simple gastropods like the sea hare, then maybe more sophisticated gastropods, like terrestrial snails and slugs, have borderline consciousness.

 (2.)
 In human fetal development.
-If we assume that the fertilized egg is not yet conscious and the newborn infant is conscious, and if the empirical evidence continues to suggest no crucial, consciousness-instilling phase transition in fetal cognitive and/or neurophysiological development, then we might expect a period during which the fetus is borderline conscious.
+If we assume that the fertilized egg is not yet conscious and the newborn infant is conscious, and if the empirical evidence continues to suggest no perfectly sharp, consciousness-instilling phase transition in fetal cognitive and/or neurophysiological development, then we might expect a period during which the fetus is borderline conscious.
 Presumably at least some neural differentiation will be required, but how far along in development such an in-between phase occurs, and how long it persists, will depend on what theory of human consciousness is correct.

 (3.)
-In transit between conscious and nonconscious states.
+In transit between nonconscious and conscious states.
 If we assume that there are at least some moments in dreamless sleep, sedation under anesthesia, or traumatic brain injury during which people are determinately nonconscious, and if empirical evidence suggests that the transition can sometimes be gradual between these states and determinately conscious states, then we might expect in-between consciousness in some of these transit or “semi-conscious” states.

 In the examples above, the entire organism is in a borderline state of consciousness.
 There might also be borderline conscious states in organisms that are determinately conscious at the moment in question.
 For example:

 (4.)
 Perceptual states near the limit of conscious perceivability.
 A visual stimulus presented for 200 milliseconds, then masked, will ordinarily be consciously perceived by most research participants.
 A visual stimulus presented for 30 milliseconds, then masked, will ordinarily not be consciously perceived, though it might influence future behavior, at least on standard views.
 At intermediate presentation lengths, participants will often be uncertain whether a stimulus was presented.
 While it is possible that in all such cases the stimulus was either determinately experienced or determinately not experienced, another possibility is that in some such cases the stimulus is borderline conscious.
 For example, on a theory of consciousness that ties consciousness closely to reportability, the stimulus might be borderline reportable – reportable given certain prompts or response modalities but not given others.
-Something similar might be possible for a tone that fades slowly into silence (Tye 1996) or a scent that slowly fades as you stroll away from its source.
+Something similar might be possible for a tone that fades slowly into silence or a scent that slowly fades as you stroll away from its source.

 (6.)
 The fringe of consciousness.
 Do you have a conscious experience of willing the actions you take?
 Are there a half-dozen thoughts always hanging out, so to speak, on the fringe of your awareness?
 Do you have constant half-conscious expectations about what is about to happen in your environment?
-We might consider the possibility that some such states are borderline conscious.
+We might consider the possibility that some such processes are borderline conscious.

-To be clear, I am not committing to the existence of borderline consciousness in any one type of case.
+I am not committing to the existence of borderline consciousness in any one type of case.
 What I am arguing is that the graded basis of consciousness makes it likely that borderline consciousness occurs sometimes somewhere.
-Absent evidence of sudden, synchronous phase changes in exactly the right places, we ought by default expect instances of borderline consciousness wherever we can arrange a sorites series of tiny steps between cases of nonconsciousness and cases of consciousness.
+Absent evidence of sudden, synchronous phase changes always in exactly the right places, we ought by default expect instances of borderline consciousness wherever we can arrange a sorites series of tiny steps between cases of nonconsciousness and cases of consciousness.